reportportal/docs/src/md/src/WorkWithReports/FilteringLaunches.md

 The system searches for the launches that contain the specified characters in the launch name.
 For example, a user sets Name = "abc", the system will output launches with names "abcd", "zabc", "zabcd", "abc".
 This filter has next conditions: contains, not contains, equals, not equals.

+-   **Number** - At least symbol is required for this search.
+The system searches for launches with the mentioned number.
+This filter has next conditions: equals, greater than or equal; less than or equal.

 -   **Description** - At least 3 symbols are required for this search.
 The system searches for the launches that contain the specified characters in the launch description.